 In Search of Shaman

 The term, shaman, comes to us by way of the Russian language, from the Siberian Tungus, "Saman", and refers to the religious phenomenon of "sacred" medicine men who are found in all primitive societies except those in sub Sahara Africa. ( Primitive is used in its strict sense, meaning the first of its kind, and has no connection with backwards, uncivilized or savage.)
-The word originated in 1698, when christian anthropologists studying the culture of Siberia considered "shame" to be an appropriately similar pronunciation for this non-christian religion.
+The word originated in 1698, when christian anthropologists studying the culture of Siberia considered "shame" to be an appropriately similar pronunciation for this non christian religion.
 The pronunciation "shame-an" persists in "scientific" jargon to this day, despite the fact that there is no long "a" in the Russian language; and in its native culture the word is pronounced "Sah-mun".
-As a further insult to this religious form, social scientists do not spell Shaman with a capital S, using instead, "shaman".
+As a further insult to this religious form, social scientists spell Shaman without a capital S, "shaman".
 Shaman, is, however, a proper noun and should be spelled Shaman.
 As for its pronunciation, all the native American medicine men I have met pronounce the word, Shah-men.

-Although Shaman are "technically" only found in central and arctic Asia, the phenomenon, "Shamanism", is found throughout Asia, the Pacific and the indigenous peoples of North American.
+Although Shaman are "technically" only found in central and arctic Asia, where they are called Shaman, the phenomenon, "Shamanism", is found throughout Asia, the Pacific and the indigenous peoples of North American.
 Native societies of South America retain some of the shamanistic features, but the phenomena are significantly different.
 There are as many variations of Shamanism as there are variations of christianity.
 Shamanism in southern Asia is as different in outward form from that of Siberia as Roman catholicism is from Greek or Russian Orthodox catholicism; while Shamanism among the peoples of Oceania differs as much in form from the Siberian practice as Protestants differ in form from Roman Catholics.
 The Eskimo Shaman, of course, is not called Shaman, but Angakot, and his practices are as markedly different from his brothers across the Bearing Straits as they are from the practices in lower North America.
 And all these practices are quite different from the Nordic, (Shaman) Volva, who existed until 200 years ago.
-Thus, "Shaman" is not a "universal order", but rather, a general religious phenomenon, which differs in its outward forms, while retaining certain common (key) elements, which make it the same wherever it is found.
-Like Hinduism, which was never a religion, but the name the British gave to all the non Islamic religions of India, Shaman is accepted by most Native Americans as a term that best describes, and represents their religious phenomenon.
+Thus, "Shaman" is not a "universal order", but rather, a general religious phenomenon, which differs in its outward forms, but retains certain common (key) elements which make it the same wherever it is found.
+Like Hinduism, which was never a religion, but the name the British gave to all the non Islamic religions of India, Shaman is accepted by most Native Americans as a term that best describes and represents their religious phenomenon.

 Shamanism is Primitive, that is, "the first of its kind", and either exists unchanged with its original characteristics or in some cases has devolved into "lesser" religions that lack the shamanistic phenomenon.
 In other instances it has evolved into a Priesthood.
 Because Shamanism retains the Primitive, "the first of its kind", communication or communion with the Spiritual, Shamanism did not evolve from a lower form as Western religions have done.
-However once Shamanism originates as "the first of its kind" it soon finds imitators or devolves, losing some, or all of its original characteristics.
+However once Shamanism originates as "the first of its kind" it soon finds imitators or devolves, loosing some or all of its original characteristics.
 The devolution of Shaman will be evident first in the myth it conveys, which will relate how the Spirits were once close to the people, but have gone, leaving other methods of oracle for the Shaman.
-One such myth tells how the Great Spirit of the Night Eagle fled the North American continent about 200 years before the coming of the white man, leaving the peyote cactus for spiritual guidance in its place.
+One such myth tells how the Great Spirit of the Night Eagle fled the North American continent about 200 years before the coming of the white man, leaving the peyote cactus for spiritual guidance in its stead.

 Other evidence of devolution is found in Shamanism as a brotherhood.
 Originally Native American Shaman were woman who practiced the craft much as did the Volva, the female Shaman of the Norse.
 However, women ceased to be Shaman in North America about 600 years ago, while the Volva, the last (known) Sisterhood to survive, became extinct shortly after 1800 CE.
 It is a rare exception to find women Shaman today, though most Shaman rely heavily on the spiritual power of the women with whom they surround themselves.
 And this bring us to the question, "what is Shaman?"

 Fifty years ago there would have been a general agreement on that question.
-But a great deal of controversy has arisen in the past decades, mostly due to the Euro-American creation of neo-shamanistic religions and "white men" who now claim to be Shaman.
+But a great deal of controversy has arisen in the past three decades, mostly due to the Euro-American creation of neo-shamanistic religions and "white men" who now claim to be Shaman.
 It is a case of religious fascination begetting cheap counterfeits where virtually anyone who has the requisite amount of money can become a "certified" Shaman; and not only a Shaman, but a "Shawoman", as though Shaman is gender specific, which it is not; and making it so shows gross ignorance.
 Calling shaman, "shawoman", is like the "politically correct movement" calling a hymen a hywoman.

 Unfortunately, what scientists and neo-shaman call shamanism has been greatly influenced by christianity; and many former witch doctors, healers, and diviners now take on the titles of "priest" and occasionally, "priestess", because that's how christians refer to religious leaders.
 "Priest" is technically a christian term, being derived from "presbytery" (the elders of the early christian church).
 The Greek word for what would later become "priest" was Para, while in Egypt a "Para" or "pa-ray" was the temple or "Grand House" (meaning the linage of the king) from which the Greeks derived, "Pharaoh".
 Christian priests originally served the same purpose as the Pagan para, that is, they performed sacred rituals and acted as intermediator between man and the christian god.
 However, it should be noted that most protestant sects do not have priests, but rather employ ministers as "ritual" and intermediator are usually lacking in most protestant cults.
 (Cult means an offshoot or branch of the main body of religion, e.g. christianity, is a Jewish cult, while all protestant religions are cults of the Roman Catholic Church, while the Greek, Russian and various other catholic-universal-christian sects are either Jewish cults or cults of their mother christian church.)

 Probably the best example of a "christianization" of shaman is found in clothing of the Volva.
-These once powerful women wore newly killed animal skins usually a polar bear turned inside out so the red blood stained skin was exposed to the weather while the fur rested against the nude body of the Volva.
-Tufts of the fur were exposed around the edges, and she wore a pointed inside-out skin hat and boots.
+These once powerful women wore newly killed animal skins - usually a polar bear - turned inside out so the red blood stained skin was exposed to the weather while the fur rested against the nude body of the Volva.
+Tufts of the fur were exposed around the edges, and she wore a pointed inside-inside out skin hat and boots.
 However, the boots were put on when the Volva became Shaman and were never replaced, thus they became black with age.
-Christianity eliminated the Volva, but retained her garb as that worn by Saint Nicholas or Santa Clause, who was originally a Catholic priest.
+Christianity eliminated the Volva, but retained her garb as that worn by Saint Nicholas of Santa Clause, who was originally a Catholic priest.

 Shaman is in touch with the Spirits of the "Way" or the "Path", but cannot compel those Spirits except by the Spirit's consent.
 A Priestess on the other hand has absolute control over the Spirits.
 (I say priestesses, because priests are rare.)